4 Introduction to Microbial Genomics

 Tip

-Viruses are less affected, as they do not carry house-keeping genes, and only have a very small usually highly specialized set of genes, which makes them easier to validate.
+Viruses are less affected, as they do not carry house-keeping genes, and only have a very small usually highly specialised set of genes, which makes them easier to validate.
 However, viral sequencing of non-pathogenic species has only recently started to become more popular due to metagenomic studies, i.e. non-pathogenic taxa are even more under-represented, and many viral genomes have low complexity repeats over large portions of their sequence.
+Additionally, some viruses are highly divergent within the same species.

 4.5 Genomes